Tapac/exposed-wiki/FAQ.md

 A: It possible with custom function.
 See [example](https://github.com/JetBrains/Exposed/issues/373#issuecomment-414123325).

 ### Q: Where can I find snapshot builds of Exposed
-A; You could use jitpack.io service for that.
+A: You could use jitpack.io service for that.

 Add jitpack.io to repositories:
 ```